IkjunHong-beep/ikjunhong-beep.github.io/_pages/about.md

 🔬 Ph.D. researcher in optical sensing and instrumentation with hands-on experience in designing and building advanced optical platforms for imaging, measurement, and nanoscale particle characterization.
 Background includes **metasurfaces**, **label-free imaging**, and **AI-assisted data analysis**.

 📚 I’m really interested in **optics and photonics**, especially in **sensing, imaging, display technologies, and integrated photonic devices**.
 I enjoy working on **hands-on projects** that require careful alignment and precision, like **high-NA optical experiments**.
 At the same time, I like combining these systems with **automation and AI** to make them more efficient and scalable system.
-I have incorporated computational tools such as U-Net–based segmentation, adjoint-based inverse design, and LLM-based RAG systems as part of my workflow to enhance data analysis and support data-driven decision-making.
+I have incorporated computational tools such as U-Net–based segmentation, and LLM-based RAG systems as part of my workflow to enhance data analysis and support data-driven decision-making.

-🎶 Recently, I am interestd in Abbe/Hopkins imaging theory, as well as blurred image reconstruction using Wiener filtering, inverse optimiation, and transfomer based noise estimation.
+🎶 Recently, I am interestd in Abbe/Hopkins imaging theory using adjoint-based inverse design, as well as blurred image reconstruction, and transfomer based noise estimation.

-🎮 Hobbies include playing Last War, pacticing the saxophone, and running 🏃‍♀️🏃‍♀️🏃‍♀️
+🎮 Hobbies include playing Last War, practicing the saxophone, and running 🏃‍♀️🏃‍♀️🏃‍♀️

 ---